georgiee/coding-for-kids/slides.md

 ^ Computer's are cheap nowadays.

-^ Even poor kids in every country can try it.
+^ Even poor kids can afford it.

 ## [fit] Chances